In General

 -- the Yellow Line

-The Washington Metro, also known just as the Metro and Metrorail, is the rapid transit system for Washington, D.C., and its surrounding suburbs.
+The Washington Metro, also known just as the Metro and Metrorail, is the rapid transit / subway system for Washington, D.C., and its surrounding suburbs.
 It is administered by the Washington Metropolitan Area Transit Authority (WMATA), which also operates Metrobus service under the Metro name in Maryland.

 Metro provides service to Montgomery and Prince George's County in Maryland; and in Virginia: to Fairfax County, Arlington County, and the City of Alexandria.